 - Rehabilitation of traumatised animals

-Bach Flower Remedies may therefore be able to help your animal at some point during his or her life.
+Bach Flower Remedies will probably be useful to help your animal at some point during his or her life.
 They can be used to help with all types of emotional states, so have a role to play in assisting with many scenarios.
 This could be at particularly stressful times, e.g.: